 Or like Susan you could try puréeing the pulp to add to rice or risotto for added flavor.

-Panfusine tipped readers off to a traditional South Indian chutney recipe that uses the guts.
-She also suggests sautéing them with oil and puréeing with canned chickpeas to make a riff on hummus.
+Try this fourth-generation South Indian chutney recipe that makes great use of the guts.
+The [author](https://www.panfusine.com) also suggests sautéing pumpkin pulp with oil and puréeing with canned chickpeas to make a unique riff on hummus.